The-Balance-FFXIV/balance-static/content/jobs/tanks/paladin/job-changes.md

   - patch: "6.3"
     description: Big rework!
-DoTs removed, FoF shorter but buffs all damage, Royal Authority gives an empowered Holy Spirit, Requiescat now used exclusively on Confiteor combo, and Goring changed to a strong GCD with a 1min cooldown
+DoTs removed, FoF shorter but buffs all damage, Royal Authority gives an empowered Holy Spirit, Requiescat now used exclusively on Confiteor combo, and Goring changed to a strong GCD with a one minute cooldown
 authors:
   - Balance-PLD-Staff